wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (4) The provisions of [Schedule 2][236] shall have effect in respect of shares issued in conformity with subsection (1), for the purpose of ensuring that the conditions attaching to the shares are observed until the end of the period of 5 years beginning with the date on which the Registrar issued his certificate to the society under that subsection.

-    (5) If any society commences business or borrows any money in contravention of this section, the society shall be guilty of an offence and shall be liable on conviction on indictment to a fine not exceeding 500 pounds; and every officer of the society who is in default shall be guilty of an offence and shall be liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both.
+    (5) If any society commences business or borrows any money in contravention of this section, the society shall be guilty of an offence and shall be liable on conviction to a fine not exceeding 500 pounds; and every officer of the society who is in default shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both.

     Compare: Building Societies Act 1962 s 13 (UK)

-    Section 29(1): replaced, on 22 December 1980, by [section 8(1)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 29(1): replaced, on 22 December 1980, by [section 8(1)][276] of the Building Societies Amendment Act 1980 (1980 No 92).

     Section 29(1): amended, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).

     Section 29(3): amended, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).

+    Section 29(5): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 30 Commencement of advertising

 *   \[Repealed\]

-    Section 30: repealed, on 1 September 1987, by [section 10][276] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 30: repealed, on 1 September 1987, by [section 10][277] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 31 Commencement of balloting for appropriations

 *   \[Repealed\]

-    Section 31: repealed, on 1 April 1981, by [section 7(1)(c)][274] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 31: repealed, on 1 April 1981, by [section 7(1)(c)][275] of the Building Societies Amendment Act 1980 (1980 No 92).

 #### Bonus balloting shares and bonus ballots

-*   Heading: inserted, on 1 April 1981, by [section 9(1)][277] of the Building Societies Amendment Act 1980 (1980 No 92).
+*   Heading: inserted, on 1 April 1981, by [section 9(1)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 ##### 31A Bonus balloting shares and bonus ballots